Education

 SPAN is also ensuring all the children returning and cent percent attendance of children by making door to door visits to spread awareness around education and related issues.

-The young graduates and college goers as volunteers to take leadership in the process.
+26 local young graduates and college-goers as volunteers took leadership in the process.
 They got the initial training.
-They will be participating in these Jeevan Path workshops and accelerate the learning process with the guidance of the local teachers.
-They will be the child rights defenders of their locality.
+They are participating in these Jeevan Path workshops and accelerate the learning process with the guidance of the local teachers.
+They are the child rights defenders of their locality.

 Want To Help?